 Session Creation CPU Limit (%) – (advanced) Reserves a specific amount of CPU resources for the Barracuda OS to prevent the firewall from becoming unmanageable in case of a high amount of concurrent sessions being initiated.
 Barracuda Networks recommends to keep the Default value.

 Validate TCP Checksum – (advanced) Enables an additional TCP packet consistency check.
 This will reduce performance.

 - Validate UDP Checksum – (advanced) Enables an additional UDP packet consistency check.
 This will reduce performance.

 - Disabled – Disables this option.

 - Enable-MultiQueue-Only – Enables this feature only for shaping trees built on top of interfaces with multiple hardware-queues or with RPS enabled.

-Allow Active-Active Mode – (advanced) Active-Active firewall operation mode is has to be enabled in preparation for operation of multiple active firewalls on one box with a load balancer connected upstream.
+Allow Active-Active Mode – (advanced) Active-Active firewall operation mode must be enabled in preparation for operation of multiple active firewalls on one box with a load balancer connected upstream.

 Enable Session Sync – (advanced) All currently established sessions will be synced to the HA partner to improve failover performance.

-Log Synced Sessions – (advanced) This setting determines logging of access cache sessions, which have been synchronized between HA partners.
+- Log Synced Sessions – (advanced) This setting determines logging of access cache sessions that have been synchronized between HA partners.
 Set to No to disable logging.
 Set to Auto to check if a trustzone synchronization is in place.
 If yes, the sync is done via trustzone, and direct synchronization gets disabled automatically.
 If no trustzone sync is configured, Auto will enable direct authentication sync.